 Here at CKS, we are proud to stock all of the brands we carry.
 That being said, each brand has its comparative advantages and disadvantages.
 We carry four dry wear brands: Kokatat, NRS, Immersion Research, and Level Six.
-All brands manufacture their own proprietary waterproofing materials, but only Kokatat and NRS make GORE-TEX Pro garments.
+All brands manufacture their own proprietary waterproofing materials and Kokatat and NRS make GORE-TEX Pro garments as well.

 GORE-TEX was developed in the '70s and has been a staple in outdoor gear for over 50 years thanks to its superior breathability, durability and waterproofness.
 It is the top name in tech fabrics that has stood the test of time.

 W.L.
-Gore Company is very selective in which brands they will allow to use their patented fabrics, as to not flood the market with products of sub-quality manufacturing that is not in line with GORE-TEX’s superior performance.
-In Paddlesports, you will currently only find GORE-TEX in Kokatat and NRS' dry suits, dry pants, dry tops, and other paddling outerwear.
+Gore Company is very selective in which brands they will allow to use their patented fabrics, as to not flood the market with products of sub-quality manufacturing that is not in line with GORE-TEX’s superior breathability performance.
+In paddlesports, you will currently only find GORE-TEX in Kokatat and NRS' dry suits, dry pants, dry tops, and other paddling outerwear.
 But does that mean it is drier?
 Not necessarily, continue reading and make the call for yourself!

 Some of the Kokatat and NRS GORE-TEX selection.